Shani Davis

 Shani Earl Davis (/ˈʃɑːni/; born August 13, 1982) is an American former speed skater.

-At the 2006 Winter Olympics in Turin, Italy, Davis became the first African American athlete to win a gold medal in an individual event at the Olympic Winter Games, winning the speedskating 1000 meter event.
+At the 2006 Winter Olympics in Turin, Italy, Davis win a gold medal in an individual event at the Winter Olympic Games, winning the speedskating 1000 meter event.
 He also won a silver medal in the 1500 meter event.
 At the 2010 Winter Olympics in Vancouver, British Columbia, Canada, he repeated the feat, becoming the first man to successfully defend the 1000 meters and repeating as the 1500 meter silver medalist.

 Davis won the silver medal at the 2004 World Allround Speed Skating Championships.
 He then proceeded to win the World Allround Championships in both 2005 and 2006.
 In 2009, he won the World Sprint Championships in Moscow, the site of his first World Allround Championship victory.
 When Davis won those events, he became the second male skater to win both the Sprint and Allround in his career, after Eric Heiden.
 He has won six World Single Distance Championships titles, three at 1500 meters (in 2004, 2007 and 2009) and three at 1000 meters (in 2007, 2008 and 2011), and he led the United States to its first and only World Championship gold medal in the Team Pursuit event in 2011.
 He has won ten career Overall World Cup titles, six at 1000 meters (in 2006, 2008–10, 2012, 2014) and four at 1500 meters (2008–2011).
 Davis also earned the title of Grand World Cup Champion for the 2013–14 season, earning the most points across all distances.
 His 58 career individual victories on the ISU Speed Skating World Cup circuit (through March 2014) place him second all-time among men.

 Davis has set a total of nine world records.
 He held the top spot on the world Adelskalender list after taking the lead from Sven Kramer in March 2009 for a little over ten years until Patrick Roest surpassed him in March 2019.
 The Adelskalender ranks the all-time fastest long track speed skaters by personal best times in the four World Allround Championship distances.
 Davis is known for his consistency and technical proficiency.
 Davis is a native of Chicago, Illinois, and trained at two U.S. Olympic training facilities, the Pettit National Ice Center in West Allis, Wisconsin, and the Utah Olympic Oval in Salt Lake City, Utah.